choshina/STLMonitorReset/README.md

  1. start matlab, set up a C/C++ compiler using the command `mex -setup`.
 (Refer to [here](https://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html) for more details.)

  2. navigate to home in Matlab commandline, and run `InstallBreach`
+  > Note that we customized `InstallBreach`.
+It only compiles the online monitoring component.
+For the full functionality of Breach, please refer to [the original repository](https://github.com/decyphir/breach)

 ## Instructions on reproduction of experiment results